Lockout Tagout (LOTO) and the move to Lockout, Tagout, Try-out (LOTOTO)

 If it is not possible to lock out an energy source then an alternative method and information tag must be applied as a means of protection.
 Fuses can be removed, air pipes removed, lines bled, rooms locked, valve handles fixed with chain etc. Even though it may not be as convenient as switching off an isolator these additional actions could save a life.
 Any tag can only be removed by the applying responsible person and it should be considered an offence to bypass, ignore or forcibly remove for convenience.

-1. Controlling the Zero Energy State
+Controlling the Zero Energy State

 You must ensure that you guard against energy left in the equipment and inspect to make sure all parts have stopped moving.
-Make sure to release the tension on springs or block their movement.
-Also block parts which could fall due to gravity (potential energy) and do the same for parts in pneumatic and hydraulic systems which could move from a loss of pressure.
+Make sure to release the tension on the springs or block their movement.
+Also, block parts which could fall due to gravity (potential energy) and do the same for parts in pneumatic and hydraulic systems which could move from a loss of pressure.

 Make sure to drain process piping systems, close valves and bleed lines and leave vent valves open.
 Make sure to relieve trapped pressure and purge reactor tanks and process lines.
 Make sure energy cannot re-accumulate as in the case of air systems.

-1. Try out - Isolation Verification
+Try out - Isolation Verification

 Make sure the hazardous area is clear of all personnel and verify that the main disconnect switch or circuit breaker cannot be switched on.
 Use a voltmeter or similar to check the switch and attempt to start the equipment; then shut off all machine controls when testing is finished.
 If a fault is spotted at this stage it is essential that all work stops and the fault is addressed – it is too tempting to work around it on the basis that others know.

-1. Performing the Work
+Performing the Work

 Complete the planned work as per the risk assessment and avoid doing anything different which could accidentally re-activate the equipment and never bypass the lockout when putting in new piping or wiring.
 If, at any point, it is suspected that an energy source now exists stop the work immediately, report the incident and investigate when authorised to do so.

-1. Inspect and Restore
+Inspect and Restore

 Setting up a Lockout Tagout Strategy

-It is important to have a lockout tagout strategy within your business as it makes for a safer workplace and will detail all necessary steps to safely isolating equipment.
+It is important to have a lockout tagout strategy within your business as it makes for a safer workplace and will detail all necessary steps to safely isolate equipment.
 There are a few steps involved in setting up a successful strategy.

-1. Appraisal of Equipment
+Appraisal of Equipment

 The first step in creating a successful strategy is identifying all the equipment which requires energy isolation during maintenance, cleaning and repair.
 Make sure for each piece of equipment there is plenty of detail about the associated energies, isolation points and sequence of isolation.
 Make sure to consider environmental factors also such as confined spaces and other safety factors associated with each piece of equipment.
 Each isolation point should then be identified with a unique code that is then shown at the isolation point by a tag or label.

-1. Procedures
+Procedures

-Review your appraisal to begin to develop equipment specific procedures; you can identify lock out tagout product requirements during this phase also.
+Review your appraisal to begin to develop equipment-specific procedures; you can identify lockout tagout product requirements during this phase also.
 Procedures should then be posted alongside the equipment and an “isolation map” is a good practice to use here to make the process simple.

-1. Policy and Plan
+Policy and Plan

-Now procedures are in place, a written policy for lockout tagout can be prepared.
-It should describe all processes required in order to successfully control hazardous energy.
+Now procedures are in place, a written policy for lockout tagout procedures can be prepared.
+It should describe all processes required to successfully control hazardous energy.
 It should include things such as responsibilities, training, isolation, lockout tagout and permits to work.
 Be careful that all standards refer to the UK Laws and Regulations (if as assumed to be a UK based company) as many adopt the OSHA Regulations that can cause issues in the event of an incident.

-1. Training
+Training

 All those who need to be involved with the strategy need appropriate LOTO training and access to the relevant lockout tagout products.
 The policy and procedures need to be integrated into this training and this must include a competence assessment with a pass/fail method as evidence.
-Further down the line it is vital to train new staff on the policy and procedures also.
+Further down the line, it is vital to train new staff on the policy and procedures also.
 Any changes to the plant must be reflected in the training delivered as well as the procedures – the latter is a common failing in modern businesses undergoing regular change through capex and CI.

-1. Implementation
+Implementation

-Now it is time to implement the strategy, make sure members of the leadership team are all on board and prepared to motivate the team to implement this new strategy.
+Now it is time to implement the strategy and make sure members of the leadership team are all on board and prepared to motivate the team to implement this new strategy.
 Regular reviews and audits are also key to ensuring the process is running smoothly and safely.
 Remember it is often the cleaners, contractors and management that are overlooked when implementing a Safe System of Work with LOTOTO.

 FAQ’s